 In honor of this year’s Veterans Day, we bring you a number of educational resources for in and out of the classroom.

-In the news on Tuesday, the U.N. launched the World Digital Library, started four years ago by Librarian of Congress James Billington.
+In the news, the U.N. launched the World Digital Library, started four years ago by Librarian of Congress James Billington, online on Tuesday.
 Speaking of the Library of Congress, it’s extending the hours and dates of its Lincoln exhibit, due to popular demand.
 In other news, William and Mary students discover forgotten, and educationally valuable, documents in Richmond.
 We also link to a recap of Sam Wineburg’s controversial OAH speech, the making of a film series on WWII, New Deal classroom resources, and a fight for a Revolutionary War site.
+Finally we wrap up with some Earth Day links (just a day late).

 This Thanksgiving edition of What We’re Reading starts off with a number of useful links to Turkey Day related pages and posts.
 Take a look back to Thanksgiving in the 1700s with the Library of Congress, find out what was served at the first Thanksgiving with the help of a historian at the National History Education Clearinghouse site, and see all of the features the History Channel has to offer for this holiday.
 Then, in non-Thanksgiving news, read about the opening of the Smithsonian’s National Museum of American History, learn the background of President-elect Obama’s economic adviser choice Christian Romer, find out "What's So Special About a Team of Rivals?", and finally, hear about a forum set up to examine misunderstandings in history.